 On arrival in Killarney you should make your way to your accommodation after 2.00pm.
 If you get there early the rooms in the B&Bs will not usually be ready till midday so you can leave your luggage at the guesthouse and explore this bustling town.

 You can then phone our bike mechanic and arrange a time to meet him to collect your bikes (these will already have been pre-booked for you).
 The bikes will be in his private home located near your guesthouse.
-We will send you on a copy of your accommodation and contact details closer to the tour start.
-Don’t forget to bring all this with you as there will not be a copy in the guesthouse.
-Your route details and maps will be waiting for you in your guesthouse.

 If you have time you could visit Ross Castle a wonderfully restored 16th Century Norman Tower House overlooking Lough Leane.
 You can even hire a boat from here and row out to a 6th Century monastic site located on one of the nearby islands .
 Ross Castle is about 1.5 miles from the town.

 The tour starts off by following a cycle track into the beautiful grounds of Muckross House.
 Located on the grounds is a Franciscan Abbey founded in the 15th Century.
 It is now in ruins but is beautifully situated with a large yew tree rising up through the cloisters.
 After a stroll around the celebrated Muckross gardens there follows a wonderful cycle along a quiet path between two of the Killarney lakes before you return to the main road.
 A steady climb up to Molls Gap is rewarded with a delicious lunch in the Restaurant with beautiful views of the surrounding mountains.
-In the afternoon you sweep down through more breathtaking scenery to the picturesque village of Sneem.
+In the afternoon you sweep down through more breath-taking scenery to the picturesque village of Sneem.

 Avoiding the main Ring of Kerry road you cycle across the peninsula.
 Passing along quiet country roads with stunning views of the surrounding mountains you climb to the beautiful Gap of Ballaghbearna and descend the other side into another valley with views of Carrauntoohil, Ireland’s highest mountain.
 After lunch there is a wonderful cycle through quiet fields and over old stone bridges before coming to Caragh Lake.
 Following the lakeside you then head west to the seaside village of Glenbeigh where you spend the night in a comfortable Hotel.

 You start the day with a taxi ride (with the same person that is transferring your luggage and bikes) to Dingle where you will be based for the next two nights.
 The taxi will bring you to Dingle where you get back on the bikes, you then follow the Slea Head Circular Route around the tip of the Dingle peninsula.
-This is one of the highlights of the tour with a wide variety of archaeological sites to visit along the route and some of the most breathtaking coastal scenery in the country.
+This is one of the highlights of the tour with a wide variety of archaeological sites to visit along the route and some of the most breath-taking coastal scenery in the country.